the0bone/3D_printing_link_collection/README.md

 # Collection of Links for 3D printing

 Useful for beginners as well sometimes for advanced printers.
+These links are being provided as a convenience and for informational purposes only.
+TheI do not bear any responsibility for the accuracy, legality or content of the external site or for that of subsequent links.
+Contact the external site for answers to questions regarding its content.

 ## Resources for free 3D Model files for printing
 https://thangs.com